 Who are the Tomb of the Unknowns Guards?

-On a sunny day, a day of clouds, of rain, snow or freezing cold, they walk their steady pace with precision and pride.
-Nothing deters them from their duty and respect and dedication is evidenced in their measured stride and erect bearing.
+On a sunny day, or a day of clouds, of rain, snow or freezing cold, they walk their steady pace with precision and pride.
+Nothing deters them from their duty; respect and dedication is evidenced in their measured stride and erect bearing.
 Being a sentinel of the Tomb of the Unknowns is voluntary duty and less than 20% of those who volunteer are actually selected for training.
 Of those trained, only a small fraction are accepted as full-fledged Tomb Guards.
 Obviously, it’s a duty that requires only the best of the best.

 Since 1948, volunteers are taken from the 3rd Infantry Regiment of the United States Army, known by the affectionate title “The Old Guard.”
 They wear no mark of rank on their uniforms, so that they never outrank the unknown dead.
 Commanders wear rank insignia only during the changing of the guards, and a similar uniform without rank when they themselves walk the guard post.
 Each guard carries an M-14 rifle, unloaded and equipped with a fixed bayonet.